Loule95450/datagouv-mcp/README.md

 **Note:**
 - Replace `http://127.0.0.1:8000/mcp` with your actual server URL if running on a different host or port.
 For production deployments, use `https://` and configure the appropriate hostname.
-- Replace `your-data-gouv-api-key-here` with your actual API key from [data.gouv.fr account settings](https://www.data.gouv.fr/fr/account/).
+- Replace `your-datagouv-api-key-here` with your actual API key from [data.gouv.fr account settings](https://www.data.gouv.fr/fr/account/).
 - The API key is only required for tools that create or modify datasets/resources.
 Read-only operations (like `search_datasets`) work without an API key.
 - For Cursor, use the `API_KEY` header name.
 For other clients, you can use either `Authorization: Bearer <token>` or `API_KEY: <token>` format.